Sunday, June 16, 2024

 A Scary Experience of A Brief Memory Lapse

-On 18.05.2024, I sent my wife to attend a reunion lunch organized by one of the former students of a class in St. John Tuaran.
-The gathering was at a road side restaurant along Jalan Sulaiman called D' Dalit Transit Tuaran at Kampong Lok Batik.
-Since the restaurant is just 7.5Km away from Tuaran Town, I decided to have my lunch at one of the eateries in Tuaran after dropping her at the restaurant.
+On 18 May 2024, I sent my wife to attend a reunion lunch organized by one of the former students of a class in St. John Tuaran.
+The gathering was held at a roadside restaurant along Jalan Sulaiman called D’Dalit Transit Tuaran, located in Kampung Lok Batik.
+Since the restaurant was just 7.5km from Tuaran Town, I decided to head into town for lunch at one of the local eateries after dropping her off.

 With the car "recovered", I was able to drive to visit Kampong Panandawan before picking up my wife later.
 Panandawan is a sizable native settlement just next to a bay which is 8.5Km from SMK St. John Tuaran.
 Many of the children in this Kampong choose to study in SMK St. John.

 When I went back to the restaurant to pick up my wife after their meal, I was asked to be their photographer for their group photo!
-These high school students are now in their early 50's after a span of over 35 years since my wife was their school principal in mid-1980's to mid-1990's!
+These high school students are now in their early 50's after a span of over 35 years since my wife was their school principal in mid-1980s to mid-1990s!

 Tuesday, June 11, 2024